IT ALL STARTED WHEN...

 • To study legislation concerning health and well being of children and families.

-Carolyn Hawkins from Michigan was the first President.
+Carolyn Hawkins from Michigan served as the first president.
 In preparation for the meeting, she had drafted a preamble and constitution, which were adopted by the group.
 Jean Stevenson from Montreal was the Vice President, Helena Guernsey from Indiana was the Secretary and Robert Guernsey was the Treasurer.
 Katharine Whiteside Taylor was the first Honorary Life Member.

 At the 4th Annual Conference in 1964 the name was changed to Parent Cooperative Preschools International to open membership to other countries.
 Conferences have been held in all areas of Canada and the U.S., and once in Oxford, England.
 The first conference in Canada was held in Montreal.
 In the early years, advisors from Great Britain and New Zealand were appointed to the Board.